Distance

 Euclidean Distance

-The Euclidean Distance calculates the square root of the sum of squared differences between corresponding genes' alleles, normalized by the number of genes.
+or, the square root of sum of squared differences between corresponding genes' alleles.
 This is ideal for:

 - Continuous genetic representations